jeffrey-chu/jeffrey-chu.github.io/about.md

 ---

 <p class="message" align="center">
-  I am currently a third year PhD Statistics student in the School of Mathematics at the University of Manchester!</a>
+  I am currently a third year PhD Statistics student in the School of Mathematics at the University of Manchester!
 </p>